-Foreign Address: If the entity has a foreign address, follow the country’s practice for entering the city, county, province, state, country, and postal code, as applicable, in the appropriate boxes.
+Foreign Address: If the taxpayer has a foreign address, follow the country’s practice for entering the city, county, province, state, country, and postal code, as applicable, in the appropriate boxes.
 Do not abbreviate the country name.

 Only individuals may be named as a representative.
 To authorize additional representatives, submit a separate form FTB 3534 for each representative.

 - The TIA only establishes the relationship between a taxpayer and a representative, not the organization in which a representative works.

 - To name more than one representative, submit a separate form FTB 3534 for each individual to be authorized.

 - If the representative’s contact information has changed, FTB does not require a new form FTB 3534.
 However, we advise that your representative(s) update their contact information.
 For more information, go to ftb.ca.gov/tia.

 Foreign Address: If the representative has a foreign address, enter the information in the following order: city, province or state, and country.
 Follow the country’s practice for entering the postal code.
 Do not abbreviate the country name.